DeveloperDunne/Footballer-Hangman/README.md

 ### End of game:

-- If you guess all the correct letters before your guesses run out the game will congratualate you and ask if ou want to play again.
+- If you guess all the correct letters before your guesses run out the game will congratulate you and ask if you want to play again.

 ![End game](./readme-images/end-game.png)